dotnet/dotnet-monitor/documentation/configuration.md

 ## Storage Configuration

-Unlike the other diagnostic artifacts (for example, traces), memory dumps aren't streamed back from the target process to `dotnet-monitor`.
+Unlike the other diagnostic artifacts (for example, traces), memory dumps aren't streamed back from the target process to `dotnet monitor`.
 Instead, they are written directly to disk by the runtime.
-After successful collection of a process dump, `dotnet-monitor` will read the process dump directly from disk.
+After successful collection of a process dump, `dotnet monitor` will read the process dump directly from disk.
 In the default configuration, the directory that the runtime writes it's process dump to is the temp directory (`%TMP%` on Windows, `/tmp` on \*nix).
 It is possible to change to the ephemeral directory that these dump files get written to via the following configuration:

 ```json
 {